mymax9172/quasar-studio-cli/README.md

 ### Build

-TO BE DONE
 Build a new application, ready to be released

-`$ qstudio build -i`
+`$ qstudio build [-m] [-d <date>]`

-> Once updated the web application and (optionally) the framework folder check if any suggestion is provided to adjust your own configuration
+if versioning type is _auto_ the minor release is updated.
+Using the option -m the major release is incremented instead. if versioning type is _date_ the version number is updated with the current date.
+Using the option -d the version is created using the give date